 An experienced fundraiser has joined a national charity which is funding scientific research in the South West searching for a cure for brain tumours.

 Susan Turnock has been appointed as Regional Fundraising Manager by Brain Tumour Research.
-She will be responsible for the charity’s fundraising activities in the region, working closely with the team at the Brain Tumour Research Centre of Excellence within Plymouth University.
+She will be responsible for the charity’s fundraising activities in the region, working closely with the team at the Brain Tumour Research Centre of Excellence within the University of Plymouth.

 With almost 20 years’ experience in charity fundraising, Susan, who is married with three sons, brings a wealth of experience to the role.
 She has previously worked for Marie Curie Cancer Care, The National Trust, Leonard Cheshire Disability and Exeter Leukaemia Fund.

-Funds have been boosted by Santander in Plymouth which chose Brain Tumour Research as its Charity of the Year 2014/2015 and similar support has come from the Plymouth University and the University RAG.
+Funds have been boosted by Santander in Plymouth which chose Brain Tumour Research as its Charity of the Year 2014/2015 and similar support has come from the University of Plymouth and the University RAG.
 Anyone interested in becoming an active volunteer can contact Susan at SusanT@braintumourresearch.org

 In Plymouth, the research team is led by Professor Oliver Hanemann.
-Based at Plymouth University Peninsula Schools of Medicine and Dentistry, the work is focused on low-grade tumours in teenagers and adults.
+Based at the University of Plymouth Faculty of Medicine and Dentistry, the work is focused on low-grade tumours in teenagers and adults.
 By identifying and understanding the mechanism that makes a cell become cancerous, the team explores ways in which to halt or reverse that mechanism.
 A key innovation is fast track: testing new drugs in human primary cell cultures leading to innovative phase 0 trials leading to adaptive phase II/III trials with the potential for making drug therapies available to patients both safely and faster.

 Sue Farrington Smith Chief Executive of Brain Tumour Research said:

-Christian Burden, Director of Development at Plymouth University, said:
+Christian Burden, Director of Development at University of Plymouth, said: